-- 1. Only conspicuous characters required to identify the organism to be noted along with the known systematic positions of it (for Protozoans up to Phylum and others up to Class) - 2.
-It is wise to study the coloured photographs of the organisms suggested for the study as available from internet sources along with the preserved specimens, if are there, or otherwise.
+- 1. Only conspicuous characters required to identify the organism to be noted along with the knownsystematic positions of it (for Protozoans up to Phylum and others up to Class), and brief overview of the habit and habitat of each organism to be noted. - 2.
+It is wise to study the colored photographs of the organisms suggested for the study as available from internet sources along with the preserved specimens, if are there, or otherwise.